 What Does Naturopathic Treatment of Autoimmune Diseases Involve?

-If you suffer from an autoimmune condition, Linda will first take a detailed history of your condition, as well as assessing for factors that may have played a role in the development and progression of your symptoms.
-Whilst autoimmune conditions can differ greatly in the area of the body that they affect, from a naturopathic perspective the over-reactive immune system is the root cause and therefore is a core part of the treatment focus.
+If you suffer from an autoimmune condition, I will first take a detailed history of your condition, as well as assessing for factors that may have played a role in the development and progression of your symptoms.
+Whilst autoimmune conditions can differ greatly in the area of the body that they affect the over-reactive immune system is the root cause and therefore what we focus on.

 The goal of naturopathic treatment is to reduce 'flares' of the condition (a tendency for periods of exacerbation of symptoms) and prevention of further damage to the body.

 - Improving gut health (70% of the immune system is located in the gut, and a disruption of the gut bacteria has been established as a contributing factor to autoimmune conditions).
 This provides a foundation for healthy immune function, absorption of nutrients and overall wellbeing.

 - Addressing and managing stress levels, which are often a trigger for the development of autoimmune conditions.